aahad91/Covid-19-Visual/Overview_miniproject.md

 ### VISUALIZATION TECHNIQUES
-Data is preprocessed by polishing the data that could be transformed for representaion in various forms.
+Data is preprocessed by acquiring only the NRW state data and its relevant columns.
+The data was polished then (handling bad data )and is utilized for transformation and graphical representation .
 It will be visualized using various interactive visualization techniques to have a broader overview of correlation amongst data which will help to deduce significant information.

 ##### Techniques